joeyjoey1234/pterodactyl_quick_allocations/README.md

 Have the following ready to copy and paste
 Have your endpoint example: https://ptero.panel.com

+Node number: the node number is found by either asking the api or just counting down on your list starting at 1

 API Key: should be under $Endpoint/admin/api on the panel make one if you dont have one, it just needs the allocations permission

 IPs: Have this ready on hand, enter it into the program seperated by spaces: Example: 10.0.0.1 10.0.0.2